Virgin Mobile: Virgin Mobile Mexico

 In early 2014, Virgin Mobile Latin America's site for Virgin Mobile Mexico was launched.
 Since 10 April 2014, it has been possible to purchase micro, nano and regular sim cards through several points of sale located in shopping malls or over the internet.
 They have reached an agreement to use Movistar's network.
 In April 2014 they only offered basic prepaid service (voice SMS Data) on a pay-as-you-go basis, and were expected to introduce more diverse offers soon.
 In June 2016 Virgin Mobile Mexico started to offer LTE access using Band 2.

-Virgin Plus
+Virgin Plus (Canada)

 Virgin Plus (formerly Virgin Mobile Canada) experienced substantial growth in 2008, launching approximately 60 'Virgin Mini Stores' (VMS) across the country.
 VMS are kiosks usually located in shopping malls that especially target the 18- to 35-year-old demographic.
 For four years running, Virgin Plus has received J.D.
 Power and Associates' annual award for Highest Customer Satisfaction for Prepaid Wireless.
 Post-paid plans were introduced to Virgin Canada in February 2008.

 Bell Mobility acquired Virgin Plus in May 2009 for CAN$142 million.
 Some of its stores in Ontario and Quebec are operated by the largest Bell franchise, Cellcom Communications.
 In early 2010, Virgin Plus launched the iPhone 3G, 3GS and 4 post-paid service in Virgin Plus Retail Stores and online, all around Canada.
 Virgin Plus became the fifth brand offering the iPhone in Canada, after Fido, Rogers Wireless, Telus, and Bell Mobility.